 Familiarize yourself with industry-standard tools and resources

-There are a variety of workload management systems and tools people in the industry use to plan effectively.
-These include:
+There are a variety of workload management systems and tools that people in the industry use to plan effectively.
+These include

-- Gantt charts: Bar charts that help managers easily visualize project schedules and progress.
-You can read more about Gantt charts here.
+- Gantt charts – Bar charts that help managers easily visualize project schedules and progress.

-- The Eisenhower Matrix: Also known as the Urgent-Important Matrix, this tool helps you organize tasks based on temporal importance.
-It was invented by U.S. President Dwight Eisenhower and revolves around for quadrants:
+- The Eisenhower Matrix – Also known as the Urgent-Important Matrix, this tool helps you organize workload based on temporal importance.
+It was invented by U.S. President Dwight Eisenhower and revolves around four quadrants:

-- Do first: These are the most important tasks that must be completed as soon as possible (i.e. urgent RFIs that, if left unaddressed, would slow mission critical work down).
+- Do first: The most important tasks that must be completed as soon as possible (i.e., urgent RFIs that, if left unaddressed, would slow mission-critical work down).

-- Schedule: These are important tasks that should be coordinated and scheduled but don’t actually need to be completed immediately (i.e. responding to RFIs that concern phases of a project that are still a ways off).
+- Schedule: Important tasks that should be coordinated and scheduled, but don’t actually need to be completed immediately (i.e., responding to RFIs that concern phases of a project that are still a ways off).

-- Delegate: These are important tasks that don’t require high-level decision-making and can consequently be delegated (i.e. tasks delegated to a construction superintendent that are better suited for someone lower in the chain of command).
+- Delegate: Important tasks that don’t require high-level decision-making and can consequently be delegated (i.e., tasks delegated to a construction superintendent that are better suited for someone lower in the chain of command).

-- Kanban: This is a staple of agile management.
-It entails using a vertically-oriented board to display tasks.
-A task’s placement in a particular column denotes its status (i.e. “In progress” or “Complete”).
-This is helpful from a workload management perspective as it makes it easy to see where work is getting stuck in the pipeline.
-If the bulk of your team’s projects aren’t making it past the “Planning” column, for example, there are likely workload management issues at play.
+- Kanban – This staple of agile management entails using a vertically-oriented board to display tasks and organize workload.
+A task’s placement in a particular column denotes its status (i.e., “In progress” or “Complete”).
+This is helpful from a workload management perspective, as it makes it easy to see where work is getting stuck in the pipeline.
+If the bulk of your team’s projects isn’t making it past the “Planning” column, for example, there are likely workload management issues at play.